JacobBonner/JenkinsTutorial/README.md

 Recall that an artifact is an immutable file generated during a build which is archived onto the Jenkins Controller.
 Most Projects and Pipelines in Jenkins will generate some sort of artifacts in the form of a report, product, or set of files.
 You can access the artifacts for a particular Project or Pipeline two ways:

 1. From a project's 'Status' page, there is an icon of an open cardboard box with the text 'Last Successful Artifacts'.
 The artifacts are listed underneath this, or you can click on the link 'Last Successful Artifacts' and access them from there.
 These artifacts are from the last successful build of the project, so that if the last few builds have failed you can still access the most recent artifacts easily.
-2. If you click on a particular build of a the project, and it successfully generated artifacts, then there will be the same icon on the build's 'Status' page next to the words 'Build Artifacts'.
+2. If you click on a particular build of a project, and it successfully generated artifacts, then there will be the same icon on the build's 'Status' page next to the words 'Build Artifacts'.
 Again, the artifacts are listed underneath this, or you can click on the link 'Build Artifacts' to access them.

 To take a look at some artifacts, go to the Pipeline `monitoring-build-state`.
 You probably already noticed, but the last stage of the pipeline has a command `archiveArtifacts` that archives the specified artifacts.
 There should be artifacts available in both of the ways listed before, so find them either under 'Last Successful Artifacts' or click on an individual build to access the artifacts from it.